Richard Barre

 Richard Barre (c.
 1130 – c.
-1202) was a medieval English justice, clergyman and scholar.
+1202) was a medieval English justice, clergyman, and scholar.
 He was educated at the law school of Bologna and entered royal service under King Henry II of England, later working for Henry's son and successor Richard I. He was also briefly in the household of Henry's son Henry the Young King.
 Barre served the elder Henry as a diplomat and was involved in a minor way with the king's quarrel with Thomas Becket, which earned Barre a condemnation from Becket.
-After King Henry's death, Barre became a royal justice during Richard's reign and was one of the main judges in the period from 1194 to 1199.
+After King Henry's death, Barre served as a royal justice during Richard's reign and was one of the main judges from 1194 to 1199.
 After disagreeing with him earlier in his career, Barre was discharged from his judgeship during John's reign as king.
 Barre was also archdeacon of Ely and the author of a work of biblical extracts dedicated to one of his patrons, William Longchamp, the Bishop of Ely and Chancellor of England.